 *Secondary (extender) plasticizers for PVC include the following:

 Various aromatic and mixed aromatics aliphatic oils, chlorinated paraffins, some poly-alpha methylstyrene derivatives and inexpensive esters of high molecular weight alcohols and organic acids, which have marginal compatibility with PVC.

 The resin selected and the method of combining it with some of the above ingredients into a compound depend both on the physical form desired for the type of processing intended and the properties required in the end product.

 Vinyl compounds are processed or fabricated into useful products by two basic methods, melt and liquid processing.

 In melt processing, rigid and flexible compounds in solid form are converted into melts by internal (shear) and external heating.
 This conversion is accomplished in several different types of thermoplastic processing equipment.

 Calendering is used to produce flexible and rigid sheeting in the 2 to 35 mil thickness range.
-It is a large-volume processing method which requires high capital equipment costs compared with extrusion methods.
-Modern calender trains operate with computerized control systems to insure optimum quality.
+It is a large-volume processing method that requires high capital equipment costs compared with extrusion methods.
+Modern calender trains operate with computerized control systems to ensure optimum quality.
 In calendering, it is necessary to preflux compound on Banbury/roll mill equipment at a rate to match the calender’s capacity.
 A short-barreled extruder downstream of the mixing equipment is often used to screen out any possible foreign contaminant which might damage the calender rolls.

 Flexible products are based on medium to high-molecular-weight resins.
 Optimum processing with rigids is obtained with lower-molecular-weight PVC or with vinyl acetate copolymers.